Johnson says Nato expansion shows Putin is ‘completely wrong’

 “This is the biggest overhaul our collective defence since the end of the Cold War that will be agreed at this summit.”

-The alliance’s new strategic concept replaces one drawn up in 2010, when relations with the Kremlin were warmed and Russia was a “strategic partner”.
+The alliance’s new strategic concept replaces one drawn up in 2010, when relations with the Kremlin were warmer and Russia was a “strategic partner”.

 The Nato chief said: “I expect that, when leaders agree the strategic concept today, they will state clearly that Russia poses a direct threat to our security.”